isomerpages/mlaw-corp/news/speeches/_posts/2025-05-22-post-Speech by Minister of State for Law Murali Pillai at the ADR Conference 2025.md

 ---
-title: Speech by Minister of State for Law Murali Pillai at the Alternative Dispute Resolution Conference 2025
+title: Speech by Minister of State for Law Murali Pillai SC at the Alternative Dispute Resolution Conference 2025
-permalink: /speech-by-minister-of-state-for-law-murali-pillai-at-ADR-conference-2025/
+permalink: /speech-by-minister-of-state-for-law-murali-pillai-sc-at-ADR-conference-2025/
 date: 2025-05-22
 layout: post
 description: ""